Index pairings for $\mathbb{R}^n$-actions and Rieffel deformations: Rieffel deformations

 of $\R^n$ on $\Bi(\Hi)$.
 Fix a real antisymmetric $n\times n$ matrix $\Theta$.
 For a bounded operator $T$ which is smooth with respect to the action \eqref{Stonesaction}, the \textbf{warped convolution} (or just ``warping") of $T$ with respect to $(\alpha,\Theta)$ can be defined as the oscillatory integral

 where $dE^P(s)$ is the joint spectral measure of the $P_\mu$'s and $\Theta$ is an $n\times n$ skew-symmetric matrix.
-In fact, \eqref{warped} makes sense also for certain unbounded operators \cite{Mu1, An1, Mu3}, but we shall only need this fact once (in Theorem \ref{dualgenerators}).
+In fact, \eqref{warped} makes sense also for certain unbounded operators \cite{Mu1, An1, Mu3}, but we shall only need this fact once (in Proposition \ref{dualgenerators}).

 Warped convolution turns out to be related to the deformed products developed by Rieffel.
 In fact, if $\times_\Theta$ denotes the Rieffel product defined by a unitarly implemented action \eqref{Stonesaction} and the same matrix $\Theta$, then for $\alpha$-smooth operators $S,T\in\Bi(\GH)$ one has \cite{BLS}